Welcome to National Trust Insurance Services, LLC

 Do you really know what insurance coverage your client needs?
 When damaged, a historic building may require:

-- Increased cost of construction due to landmark as well as other building ordinances or laws
+- The increased cost of construction due to the landmark as well as other building ordinances or laws

-- Increased time to restore your property due to operation of landmark and other building laws
+- Increased time to restore your property due to the operation of landmark and other building laws

 - Historic certification expenses